rohanchandra30/rohanchandra30.github.io/_gradblog/grad_post_2.md

 ---
 layout: blog
-name: GRE- The Great Exam
+name: GRE- 'The Great Exam' !
-description: sds
+description: This post is meant to give you a personalized account of what it was like for me to give the GRE.
 comments: true
 ---